-to oversight."
+At the Washington Summit in November 2008, G20 leaders pledged to strengthen financial sector regulations to "ensure that all financial markets, products and participants are regulated or subject to oversight."
 Strengthening financial sector oversight requires making sure that the rules agreed to by the G20 are properly implemented.
 As chair, France plans to carry on with the existing G20 projects and to strengthen rules wherever they have proven inadequate.
 New technology has made trading faster and increasingly complex and it is important to prevent such high frequency trading from undermining financial stability.
-France will advocate for a sharper focus on the "shadow banking system," the non-bank financial institutions whose practices are not subject to the same regulations as banks.
-10 (January 24, 2011, Official website of the French G8-G20 Presidency)
+France will advocate for a sharper focus on the "shadow banking system," the non-bank financial institutions whose practices are not subject to the same regulations as banks.11 (January 24, 2011, Official website of the French G8-G20 Presidency)